numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

   matrix @ matrix multiplication; scalar * matrix multiplication should go through ``*`` instead of ``@``.

+* 2d inputs are conventional matrices, and treated in the obvious way.
+  If we write ``arr(2, 3)`` to represent an arbitrary 2x3 array, then ``arr(3, 4) @ arr(4, 5)`` returns an array with shape (3, 5).

-* 1d vector inputs are promoted to 2d by prepending or appending a '1' to the shape on the 'away' side, the operation is performed, and then the added dimension is removed from the output.
-The result is that matrix @ vector and vector @ matrix are both legal (assuming compatible shapes), and both return 1d vectors; vector @ vector returns a scalar.
+* 1d vector inputs are promoted to 2d by prepending or appending a '1' to the shape on the side 'away' from the operator, the operation is performed, and then the added dimension is removed from the output.
+  The result is that matrix @ vector and vector @ matrix are both legal (assuming compatible shapes), and both return 1d vectors;
+  vector @ vector returns a scalar.
 This is clearer with examples.
-If ``arr(2, 3)`` represents a 2x3 array, and ``arr(3)`` represents a 1d vector with 3 elements, then:

   * ``arr(2, 3) @ arr(3, 1)`` is a regular matrix product, and returns
     an array with shape (2, 1), i.e., a column vector.

   * ``arr(2, 3) @ arr(3)`` performs the same computation as the
-    previous (i.e., treats the 1d vector as a matrix containing a single **column**), but returns the result with shape (2,), i.e., a 1d vector.
+    previous (i.e., treats the 1d vector as a matrix containing a single *column*, shape = (3, 1)), but returns the result with shape (2,), i.e., a 1d vector.

   * ``arr(1, 3) @ arr(3, 2)`` is a regular matrix product, and returns
     an array with shape (1, 2), i.e., a row vector.

   * ``arr(3) @ arr(3, 2)`` performs the same computation as the
-    previous (i.e., treats the 1d vector as a matrix containing a single **row**), but returns the result with shape (2,), i.e., a 1d vector.
+    previous (i.e., treats the 1d vector as a matrix containing a single *row*, shape = (1, 3)), but returns the result with shape (2,), i.e., a 1d vector.

   * ``arr(1, 3) @ arr(3, 1)`` is a regular matrix product, and returns
     an array with shape (1, 1), i.e., a single value in matrix form.